Loading

 Is a 2000 Toyota Avalon front-wheel drive or rear-wheel drive?

-The 2000 Toyota Avalon is equipped with a front-wheel drive (FWD) system.
-This means that the engine's power is directed to the front wheels, which are responsible for both steering and propulsion.
-Front-wheel drive vehicles are known for their advantages in terms of traction, especially in adverse weather conditions, and they typically offer better fuel efficiency compared to their rear-wheel drive counterparts.
+The 2000 Toyota Avalon is a front-wheel drive vehicle.
+This means that the engine's power is delivered to the front wheels, which are responsible for both steering and propelling the car forward.
+Front-wheel drive is a common configuration for many passenger vehicles, including sedans and minivans.

 Can a Toyota last 500 000 miles?